1801: French forces were defeated at Alexandria, Egypt, by British under Ralph Abercromby.

 1963: Alcatraz prison in San Francisco Bay was closed.

-1988: Jordan’s King Hussein called on Muslim world to support Palestinian unrest in Israeli-occupied West Bank and Gaza Strip.
+1988: Jordan’s King Hussein called on Muslim world to support Palestinian unrest in Israeli-occupied West Bank and Gaza.

-1990: Sterling, shares and gilts fell sharply in reaction to “saver’s” Budget produced by John Major the previous day.
+1990: Sterling, shares and gilts fell sharply in reaction to “saver’s Budget” produced by John Major previous day.

 1991: Michael Heseltine, environment secretary, unveiled plan to replace poll tax with council tax.

-1996: Britain’s beef industry in crisis following disclosure of a likely link between BSE and CJD.
+1996: Britain’s beef industry was in crisis after five countries banned meat imports and schools took beef off menus following the disclosure of a likely link between BSE and its human equivalent, Creutzfeldt-Jakob disease.

 1999: Bertrand Piccard and Brian Jones became the first to circumnavigate the Earth in a hot air balloon.